DevOps-B-34/QNA/README.md

 13.  what is Docker File , Immages , Container.
 15. Objects in K8S.
 16. What is Pod , Replica set , controller...
-17. Pod HPA( horizintal Pod Scaling )
+17. Pod HPA( horizintal Pod Scaling ).
+18. Branching Stragety.